Gary Schaefer: Richards murder trial

 Even before the Buxton trial had concluded, Schaefer was charged with the Richards murder, since lab results examining blood and hair samples were finally released.
 The prosecutor, William S. Bos, noted that it would not prejudice the case, as both he and the police were confident that Schaefer was the perpetrator.
 In response to these charges, Schaefer pleaded not guilty.
-In the meantime, two newspapers, the Vermont-based Rutland Herald and the New Hampshire-based Valley News, filed charges against Justice Ellison, claiming that his gag order and subsequent media blackout on the trial was unconstitutional.
+In the meantime, two newspapers, the Vermont-based Rutland Herald and the New Hampshire-based Valley News, filed suit against Justice Ellison, claiming that his gag order and subsequent media blackout on the trial was unconstitutional.

 In early October 1983, Richards' mother told the press that Schaefer had allegedly written a letter in which he confessed his responsibility for the murder of her daughter and Theresa Fenton, but was unable to provide it due to the gag order issued on the case.
 The following month, after undergoing a psychiatric examination conducted by doctors E. Haskell Schell Jr. and Erwin Stunkel, Schaefer was declared sane to stand trial.
 On December 5, Schaefer suddenly changed his plea to no contest, saying through his attorney that he wanted to "clear himself in the eyes of God".
 As a result, he was given a 30-year-to-life sentence for the Richards killing, with an additional 15-to-20 years for the other charges relating to the Buxton case.
 After sentencing, his attorney, Donald H. Graham, suggested that Schaefer be enrolled in a sex offender treatment study at Johns Hopkins University in Baltimore, where he would undergo treatment with Depo-Provera.